Dollar licks wounds after payrolls shock, focus turns to inflation

 The euro rose 0.1% to $1.2172, earlier touching the highest since Feb.
 26 at $1.2177.

-The dollar was little changed at 108.57 yen , not far from its lowest since April 27.
+The dollar rose to 108.865 yen, but remained not far from its lowest since April 27.

+Even before the big payrolls miss, Fed Chair Jerome Powell had argued the U.S. labour market is far short of where it needs to be to start talking of tapering asset purchases and that a near-term spike in inflation will be transitory.

+Several Fed officials will have a chance to reinforce that message this week, beginning with Governor Lael Brainard on Tuesday.

+“The USD is in retreat and the UK economic recovery is turning for the better,” Friend wrote.

+Any independence vote is “a long way down the road, and in our view not something to sustainably affect GBP right now,” with the pair heading for $1.45 by the end of June, he said.

-In cryptocurrencies, ether changed hands at $3,918.78 after reaching a record $3,985 on Sunday.
-The second-biggest digital token has rallied 41% so far this month.
+In cryptocurrencies, ether extended this month’s record run, surging more than 5% to an unprecedented $4,148.88.
+The second-biggest digital token has rallied 41% so far in May.

-Meanwhile, no. 4 virtual currency dogecoin languished around $0.56 after losing more than a third of its price on Sunday, when Elon Musk called the token a "hustle" during his guest-host spot on the "Saturday Night Live" comedy sketch TV show. read more
+Meanwhile, no. 4 virtual currency dogecoin languished around $0.53 after losing more than a third of its price on Sunday, when Elon Musk called the token a “hustle” during his guest-host spot on the “Saturday Night Live” comedy sketch TV show.

 “Musk is probably happy to jump on the joke of what is a meme(coin), but investors are probably feeling real pain now,” said Justin d’Anethan, Hong Kong-based head of Exchange Sales at Diginex, a digital asset exchange.